netscaler/cloud-native-getting-started/azure/unified-ingress/README.md

 	* Click on ADD to add new vnet peering
 	![vnet-perring-2](images/vnet-peering-2.png)

+	**Note:** Ensure that appropriate VPX virtual network is selected (VPX Express or VPX Platinum edition deployed in Section A).

 	Provide Peering link name of your choice, Select virtual network of VPX created in Section A and Click on Add.
 You can also see that same vnet peering is available in VPX vnet -> Peering section